ProteinsWebTeam/interpro-docs/docs/banner.rst

 ====================
 |hamburger| The hamburger icon on the right opens the settings sidebar.

-The settings sidebar provides another way to access different parts of the website and is the only way of accessing the settings page.
+The settings sidebar provides another way to access different parts of the website and is the only way of accessing the :doc:`settings page </settings>` .

 .. |hamburger| image:: /images/banner/navigation_hamburger.png
   :alt: hamburger icon